 The following printing errors WILL NOT be reimbursed.
 These are caused by user errors and unauthorized use of a logged in machine.

-- Plots that did not follow the “Plotting Required Workflow” including plotting a PDF and then plotting the PDF
+- Plots that did not follow the “Plotting Required Workflow” including printing via the Adobe PDF Printer and then printing the resulting PDF.

 - Printing done during an unauthorized login using your NetID and password.

 - Prints sent to the wrong printing device.